Our site uses cookies to give you the best experience. Manage your cookies here or continue shopping if you're happy.

 How do I clean my sequins?

-135 million unworn items are sitting in UK wardrobes simply because people aren’t sure how to wash them.
-We went out to 2,000 Brits to uncover their challenges when it comes to washing delicates.
+Millions of unworn items are sitting in UK wardrobes simply because people aren’t sure how to clean them.
+We went out to ask Brits to about the problems they face when it comes to washing delicates.

-Whether it’s sequins, lace, feathers or satin clothes, caring for these fabrics can feel like a challenge.
-But don’t worry, AO has all the expert advice you’ll need to keep your delicate clothes looking their best.
+Whether it’s sequins, lace, feathers or satin, caring for these fabrics can feel like a challenge.
+But don’t worry, AO has all the expert advice you’ll need to keep your clothes looking their best.

 What Brits struggle with the most when washing delicates?